ermusthofa/randomname/README.md

    Refer to this [link](https://helm.sh/docs/intro/install/) for how to install helm
 6. GNU Make 4.2.1</br>
    Refer to this [link](https://www.gnu.org/software/make/) to get more informations about GNU Make
+7. Docker-compose version 1.25.5</br>
+   Refer to this [link](https://docs.docker.com/compose/install/) to get more informations about docker-compose.

 > ℹ️ **Please be noted**, when using Minikube, build the image using the minikube docker env, and this projects doesn't push any Docker images to any Docker repository.
 It assume your kubernetes cluster have an access to the services Docker image.
 Or you could push the images to the repository and do the necessary configuration.